kongulov/kongulov.dev/_posts/2022-08-29-what-are-indexes-and-how-do-they-work.md

 <h4 class="mb-0">How a composite index works</h4>

 To properly use composite indexes, you need to understand how they are stored.
-Everything works exactly the same as for a regular index.
+Everything works exactly the same as it would for a regular index.
 But for values, the values of all incoming columns are used at once.
 For a table with data like this: